Change Password

 SHOW EDGE CONSTRAINT

-The information about constraints is organized into the _nodeConstraint or _edgeConstraint table.
-Each table provides essential details about each constraint:
+The information about constraints is organized into the _nodeConstraint or _edgeConstraint table, including the following fields:

 Field